-If your car accident was caused by another driver or by a defective car part, the fact that your seat belt was not fastened at the time cannot be used in the guilty party’s defense.
-Also, you may have a medical certificate stating you have an affection preventing you from wearing the seatbelt.
+If another driver or a defective car part is what caused the accident, the fact that your seat belt was not fastened at the time cannot be used in the guilty party’s defense.
+You may also have a medical certificate stating you suffer from an affection preventing you from wearing the seat belt.

 Yes, you can still recover damages to which you are entitled if you were involved in an accident caused by someone else, even though you were not buckled up.
 But the amount you can ask for in terms of damages can be limited since you were not exactly following the law either, and that is something that the concerned parties (insurance companies, judge, and jury) are going to make you aware of.

 Thus, the settlement will most likely be partial because you failed to engage in safe driving practices.
 In states where the seat belt law is not enforced, you can still receive the damages you feel suitable, even if you were not wearing a seatbelt when the accident occurred.

 The first thing you should ask yourself in a situation like this is: who was responsible for the accident?
 In case of a car crash that happened because of defective electronic components or because of another person’s negligence, you have the right to request compensation from the manufacturer or the guilty driver.

 Not wearing the seatbelt does not change the fact that the crash was not your fault.
 Of course, you need to use the seat belt when driving, but the fact that it was not fastened at the time of the impact cannot change or offer the accused a chance to defend themselves.